Say Monsio Kamara,

 Me gwan die from hunger, loving up a poetry man!

 But you can’t teach an old prostitute new tricks,

 Not when a working thing has fruited,

-No when her life has bested yours in misery.
+Not when her life has bested yours in misery.

-I keep a key under the mat,
+I keep a key under the KEEP IT MOVING mat,

 Not when good writing is loved badly,